Top Five wedding cake flavours by Peterborough cake maker

 5. Lemon sponge with lemon curd

-Now you know what the top five wedding cake flavours are.
-I hope this makes it easier for you to make a choice.
-However if you'd like to see the full list of flavours I offer, you can find them on my pricing page.
+Now you know what my top five wedding cake flavours are, and I hope that makes choosing a little bit easier.
+If you’d like to see the full list of flavours I offer, you can find them on my pricing page.
+I always enjoy seeing couples get excited about tasting and discovering a flavour that feels just right for them.

 Much love,